hashicorp/consul/website/source/docs/internals/security.html.md

   Some example remediation steps you could take are outlined below.
   - Run applications, including Consul, as non-root users with appropriate configurations
-  - Run a secure kernel module, such as the SELinux
+  - Implement Mandatory Access Control using a kernel security module such as SELinux
   - Secure against unprivileged users becoming root

 * **ACLs enabled with default deny.** Consul must be configured to use ACLs with